letigsainz/tech-writing/1. Service Discovery/howTo.md

 ## Nice to have

 If possible, please set a `User-Agent` header for your service's name in your requests.
 This will allow for more comprehensive logging in the future.

+## Troubleshooting

+If you run into any issues or have any questions, check out our [troubleshooting]() doc.
+If you're still having a hard time, feel free to reach out in the `#eng-consul` slack channel!